dklassic/APFrameworkUI/README.md

 - Mouse scroll
 - Keyboard/Controller input

-But if you're aiming to use it more than just a utility menu, best implement the input provider yourself.
+But if you're aiming to use it more than just a utility menu, best implement the input provider yourself for granular control.

 ## Window Elements

 Every window element inherits from the `WindowElement` class, which features a `IStringLabel` label for display, as the element will cache the string value using `IStringLabel.GetValue()`, you can implement the interface in other ways such as returning a function value, or in my own use case, returning a localized value for localization.
 Each elements will also have a tag that directly represents the hierarchy path of the element, which should be useful as some localization string id.

-A `WindowElement` will always have a label, optionally a content

 Currently window elements implemented are all based on my own needs, which are: